dulshan97/ev-charging-station/readme.md

 - r-> Reset to idle

-## Authorized Condion
+## Authorized Condition

 isAuthorized: sumulates authorizaton succes or failure based on random logic

 ## Actions

-logStateEntry : logs a message when a new state is entered. logTransition : logs a message informing the transition from the previouse state to the next state.
+- logStateEntry : logs a message when a new state is entered.
+- logTransition : logs a message informing the transition from the previouse state to the next state.